anonymous-mathematician/Dissertation_Code/README.md

 # Dissertation Code

-This repository contains the numerical code accompanying Section 4 of my MSc dissertation on a Low-Dimensional Analysis of a Singular Forward–Backward Stochastic System with Moving Boundaries and Deep BSDE Approximation
+This repository contains the numerical code accompanying Section 4 of my MSc dissertation,

+* A Low-Dimensional Analysis of a Singular Forward--Backward Stochastic System with Moving Boundaries and Deep BSDE Approximation.

 ## Files

 ### `Benchmark_and_Direct_Singular.ipynb`